Inverness Christmas Lights Switch On

-The countdown to Christmas in the Highland capital officially gets underway on Sunday 20 November as Santa arrives to help Provost Helen Carmichael turn on the Christmas lights display in Inverness city centre.
+The Countdown to Christmas in the Highland Capital officially gets underway on Sunday evening (November 18th) when Santa flies into town to help Provost Helen Carmichael turn on the Christmas Lights Display in Inverness City Centre.

-After the Christmas lights are switched on, Santa and the Provost will lead families down Church Street for a very special carol service “Ding Dong Merrily Old High” which will start at 6.30pm in the Old High Church.
-Admission to the service is free but donations are welcome for the Children’s Hospice Association Scotland (CHAS) which supports terminally-ill children and their families.
+After the Christmas and Town House lights are switched on, Santa and the Provost will then join families for the traditional Christmas carol service “Ding Dong Merrily Old High” which will start at 6.30pm in the Old High Church.

 Inverness Events and Festivals Working Group Member Councillor Bet McAllister said: “The Christmas Lights Torchlight Procession is one of the most popular events in our Winter Festival programme for the younger members of our community and we are looking forward to creating something really magical for them to enjoy”.